Streaming Algorithms for Geometric Steiner Forest: Proof of Lemma : Subset MST Query in Streaming

 At a first glance, this idea makes sense and should generally work.
 However, we now discuss an outstanding issue and present our new technical ideas for resolving it.

-\paragraph{Additive error and failure probability.} As mentioned in \cref{sec:streaming_dp}, the sampling idea may not work if $P$ has relatively few relevant grid points $\mathcal{G}_{i'}$, since it is difficult to collect enough relevant grid points using a small number of samples, and in this case we need to suffer an additive error.
+\paragraph{Additive error and failure probability.} As mentioned in \cref{sec:streaming_dp}, the sampling idea may not work if $P$ has relatively few relevant grid points $\mathcal{G}_{i'}$, since it is difficult to collect enough relevant grid points using a small number of samples, and in this case we suffer an additive error.
 Luckily, we show that if the number of relevant grid points is indeed small relative to that of $S$, then the contribution of these points to the global MST cost is small after all; see \cref{lemma:np_smaller_ns}.
 This yields a small additive error that can be eventually charged to the global MST of $S$.
 A technical issue here is that the algorithm does not know whether or not $P$ contains very few relevant grid points in advance.
 Hence, we introduce an additional sampling step to estimate this density, and we use this estimate ($\mathcal{S}^{(i)}$ in \cref{alg:mst_add_query}) to guide the algorithm.
 This works well for the algorithm, but in the analysis, the random estimate cannot assert for sure whether or not $P$ contains relatively few relevant grid points.
 We thus need to do the case analysis based on the actual number of grid points in $P$, which is not directly aligned with the case separation of the algorithm.

 Finally, since we need to apply the query on all subproblems (in \cref{sec:proof_kd}), this requires that both the success probability and the additive error are as small as $\frac{1}{k}$ (ignoring other factors).
-In the original analysis by~\cite{FIS08}, Chebyshev's inequality was used to bound the failure probability, which in our case only suffices for a $k^4$ space bound.
-Hence, we instead apply Hoeffding's inequality, and this saves a factor of $k$ in space compared to the original calculation in~\cite{FIS08}.
+In the original analysis by~\cite{FIS08}, Chebyshev's inequality was used to bound the failure probability, which in our case only suffices for an $O(k^3)$ space bound (as opposed to $O(k^2)$ bound in \Cref{lemma:streaming_mst_add}).
+We instead apply Hoeffding's inequality, and save a factor of $k$ in space compared to the original calculation in~\cite{FIS08}.